-U-M School of Public Health Centers & Initiatives
+Research Centers & Initiatives

-The mission of the Behavioral Health Workforce Research Center (BHWRC) is to help produce a behavioral health care workforce of sufficient size and skill to meet the nation's behavioral health needs.
-The Center works with a national consortium of partners and experts in mental health, substance abuse, and health workforce research.
+The mission of the Behavioral Health Workforce Research Center is to help produce a behavioral health care workforce of sufficient size and skill to meet the nation's behavioral health needs.
+The center works with a national consortium of partners and experts in mental health, substance abuse, and health workforce research.

 The Center for Evaluating Health Reform aims to advance our knowledge of health system reform through the rigorous evaluation of policy changes and assessing the effects of health system interventions.
 Additionally, CEHR leverages team innovations to improve the process of academic research.